Tempur Sealy International (NYSE:TPX) Releases FY 2022 Earnings Guidance

-Tempur Sealy International (NYSE:TPX – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Tempur Sealy International (NYSE:TPX – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.650-$3.850 for the period, compared to the Thomson Reuters consensus estimate of $3.760.
 The company issued revenue guidance of $5.67 billion-$5.92 billion, compared to the consensus revenue estimate of $5.59 billion.

-Several analysts have issued reports on TPX shares.
-Raymond James cut their target price on Tempur Sealy International from $55.00 to $45.00 and set a strong-buy rating for the company in a research note on Wednesday, February 23rd.
-StockNews.com lowered shares of Tempur Sealy International from a buy rating to a hold rating in a report on Thursday, February 24th.
-Truist Financial boosted their price target on shares of Tempur Sealy International from $54.00 to $60.00 and gave the stock a buy rating in a research note on Monday, January 10th.
-Zacks Investment Research lowered shares of Tempur Sealy International from a buy rating to a hold rating in a research report on Friday, February 18th.
-Finally, KeyCorp lowered their price target on shares of Tempur Sealy International from $55.00 to $46.00 and set an overweight rating for the company in a report on Wednesday, February 23rd.
-Three research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $47.22.
+TPX has been the subject of a number of analyst reports.
+Wedbush cut their price target on Tempur Sealy International from $55.00 to $40.00 and set an outperform rating for the company in a report on Wednesday, February 23rd.
+Raymond James lowered their price objective on Tempur Sealy International from $55.00 to $45.00 and set a strong-buy rating for the company in a research report on Wednesday, February 23rd.
+Truist Financial increased their price objective on shares of Tempur Sealy International from $54.00 to $60.00 and gave the stock a buy rating in a report on Monday, January 10th.
+Zacks Investment Research lowered Tempur Sealy International from a buy rating to a hold rating in a research note on Friday, February 18th.
+Finally, KeyCorp cut their price target on shares of Tempur Sealy International from $55.00 to $46.00 and set an overweight rating on the stock in a report on Wednesday, February 23rd.
+Three analysts have rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Buy and an average target price of $47.22.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 22nd.
-Stockholders of record on Tuesday, March 8th will be given a $0.10 dividend.
-This represents a $0.40 annualized dividend and a dividend yield of 1.26%.
-The ex-dividend date of this dividend is Monday, March 7th.
-This is a positive change from Tempur Sealy International’s previous quarterly dividend of $0.09.
-Tempur Sealy International’s payout ratio is currently 13.07%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 22nd.
+Stockholders of record on Tuesday, March 8th will be paid a $0.10 dividend.
+This is a boost from Tempur Sealy International’s previous quarterly dividend of $0.09.
+The ex-dividend date is Monday, March 7th.
+This represents a $0.40 annualized dividend and a dividend yield of 1.27%.
+Tempur Sealy International’s dividend payout ratio is presently 13.07%.

-A number of institutional investors have recently modified their holdings of TPX.
-Advisors Asset Management Inc. grew its holdings in shares of Tempur Sealy International by 104.1% during the fourth quarter.
-Advisors Asset Management Inc. now owns 5,769 shares of the company’s stock valued at $271,000 after buying an additional 2,943 shares during the last quarter.
-JustInvest LLC boosted its stake in Tempur Sealy International by 23.7% during the 4th quarter.
-JustInvest LLC now owns 11,760 shares of the company’s stock valued at $553,000 after purchasing an additional 2,252 shares during the last quarter.
-NewEdge Advisors LLC bought a new stake in shares of Tempur Sealy International in the 4th quarter worth $584,000.
-Lombard Odier Asset Management USA Corp purchased a new position in shares of Tempur Sealy International in the fourth quarter worth $637,000.
-Finally, LPL Financial LLC lifted its holdings in shares of Tempur Sealy International by 1.3% during the fourth quarter.
-LPL Financial LLC now owns 40,484 shares of the company’s stock valued at $1,904,000 after purchasing an additional 533 shares in the last quarter.
+Hedge funds have recently bought and sold shares of the stock.
+Morgan Stanley increased its stake in Tempur Sealy International by 6.2% during the 2nd quarter.
+Morgan Stanley now owns 1,831,767 shares of the company’s stock valued at $71,788,000 after buying an additional 107,381 shares during the period.
+LPL Financial LLC boosted its holdings in shares of Tempur Sealy International by 1.3% in the fourth quarter.
+LPL Financial LLC now owns 40,484 shares of the company’s stock valued at $1,904,000 after acquiring an additional 533 shares in the last quarter.
+Lombard Odier Asset Management USA Corp acquired a new position in shares of Tempur Sealy International during the fourth quarter valued at approximately $637,000.
+Marshall Wace LLP raised its holdings in Tempur Sealy International by 218.3% during the fourth quarter.
+Marshall Wace LLP now owns 102,478 shares of the company’s stock worth $4,820,000 after purchasing an additional 70,285 shares in the last quarter.
+Finally, Legal & General Group Plc lifted its position in Tempur Sealy International by 1.0% in the fourth quarter.
+Legal & General Group Plc now owns 382,333 shares of the company’s stock worth $17,981,000 after purchasing an additional 3,600 shares during the period.
 93.18% of the stock is owned by institutional investors and hedge funds.

 Tempur Sealy International, Inc develops, manufactures, markets and distributes bedding products.
 It operates through North America and International segments.
 The North America segment consists of Tempur and Sealy manufacturing and distribution subsidiaries, joint ventures and licensees located in the U.S.